Stafford Rangers F.C.: Post-war

 After the Second World War the club reformed and played in the Birmingham Combination for six seasons, achieving a highest position of 6th in 1950–51.
 With a view to progress, Rangers joined the Cheshire County Football League in 1952 and finished 3rd in the 1954–55 season.
-However, Rangers' spell in the Cheshire Football League was generally one of struggle and during the early sixties financial difficulties again threatened the club's existence.
+However, Rangers' spell in the Cheshire Football League was generally one of struggle and during the early 1960s financial difficulties again threatened the club's existence.
 There were, however, some positive results, including the seven goals scored by Les Box in an 11–0 FA Cup victory over Dudley Town during September 1957.

 In 1965, the appointment of Colin Hutchinson as manager started an improvement.
 Rangers won the 1967–68 Cheshire League Cup and following season finished as Cheshire League runners-up to earn a place in the Northern Premier League.

 The seventies were the most successful era in the club's history.
 With Roy Chapman as manager, the club recorded a Northern Premier League Championship, FA Trophy and Staffordshire Senior Cup treble in season 1971–72, with Ray Williams scoring a club record of 48 goals in a single season.
 However, they did not apply for election to the Football League, and have never since finished high enough to enter the Football League.

 Three seasons later Rangers progressed to the FA Cup Fourth round defeating Stockport County, Halifax Town and Rotherham United on the way to a defeat against Peterborough United in front of a crowd of 31,160 at Stoke City's Victoria Ground.
 The home Third Round tie with Rotherham attracted a record of 8,536 people to Marston Road.
-After Chapman had departed to manage League club Stockport County, under his successor, Colin Meldrum, in 1975-76 Rangers came close to repeating the treble success of 1971–72.
+After Chapman had departed to manage League club Stockport County, under his successor, Colin Meldrum, in 1975–76 Rangers came close to repeating the treble success of 1971–72.
 They were again at Wembley Stadium for their second FA Trophy Final but they lost to Scarborough 3–2 after extra time, finished as runners up in the Northern Premier League by one point and lost the Staffs Senior Cup final to Stoke City.
-At the end of that season Rangers competed in the Anglo Italian tournament against Serie C outfits Udinese and Monza who have since reached Serie A, winning a stormy game 3–2 against the former at Marston Road and gaining a creditable 1–1 draw away at Monza, the eventual winners.
-Meldrum was sacked before the return fixtures in Italy and Rangers finished mid-table in 1976–77 before Roy Chapman returned as manager and success continued with a second FA Trophy Final win in 1979, this time against Kettering Town and qualification for the new Alliance Premier League.
+At the end of that season Rangers competed in the Anglo Italian tournament against Serie C outfits Udinese and Monza who have since reached Serie A, winning 3–2 against the former at Marston Road and gaining a 1–1 draw away at Monza, the eventual winners.
+Meldrum was dismissed before the return fixtures in Italy and Rangers finished mid-table in 1976–77 before Roy Chapman returned as manager and success continued with a second FA Trophy Final win in 1979, this time against Kettering Town and qualification for the new Alliance Premier League.